Add a connector without losing audit history

 The audit DB is connector-agnostic.
-Every audit row records its own connector column, so switching connectors moves the data path without losing history.
-New events land under the new connector; old events stay attributable to the old one.
+Every audit row records its own connector column, so adding or replacing connector wiring does not erase history.
+New events land under the connector that produced them; old events stay attributable to the connector that produced them.

 Inspect current state